 Creating A Pay-Per-View Site in WordPress With MemberPress

 The easiest way to create a pay-per-view site is by using the MemberPress plugin.
-It is the best WordPress membership plugin on the market and allows you to restrict content and sell membership subscriptions.
+We have found it to be the best WordPress membership plugin that allows you to restrict content and sell pay-per-view subscriptions.

-For more information, see our complete MemberPress review.
+For more information and detailed analysis, please take a look at our complete MemberPress review.

 First, you need to install and activate the MemberPress plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.